 We encourage people to attend bowel cancer screening when they are invited and promote a healthy lifestyle.
 Regular exercise helps reduce the risk of bowel cancer and so we purchased the exercise equipment at Saumarez Park, holding sessions for different user groups.
 The Shake your Booty campaign in Island schools was developed to give the healthy lifestyle message to students.
 We hold an annual clued walk each June.
 Our Family Funday at Saumarez Park was enjoyed by many families.

 Bowel Cancer Guernsey has funded the refurbishment of a waiting room used by people awaiting screening.
 We have also supported on and off island training for local health professionals.
 This year we are bringing an eminent speaker to talk to health professionals about the Screening programme at a Public Health seminar.
 We meet regularly with representatives of Health and Social Care to discuss the Bowel Cancer Screening programme and have purchased equipment enabling the screening programme.

-The Priaulx Premature Baby Foundation was set up by three times World Touring Car Champion Andy Priaulx MBE and his wife Jo in 2003 following the premature births of both their children.
+The Priaulx Premature Baby Foundation (PPBF) was set up by three times World Touring Car Champion Andy Priaulx MBE and his wife Jo in 2003, following the premature births of their two children.